MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-sign-in.md

 #### [Node](#tab/node-worforce)

 In the *ms-identity-node-main* folder, open the *.env* file in the *App* folder.
-Replace the the following placeholders:
+Replace the following placeholders:

 | Variable  |  Description | Example(s) |
 |-----------|--------------|------------|